sanyal06/aws-labs-1/SAA-Lab01Lnx.md

 	* Description*: This SG is to be used for database servers.
 	* VPC: MyVPC
 * Security group name*: My-ALB-SG
-	* Description*: This SG is to be used for application load balancers.
+	* Description*: This SG is to be used for application load balancer.
 	* VPC: MyVPC
 * Security group name*: My-BastionHost-SG
 	* Description*: This SG is to be used for bastions hosts.